-The Fostering Team currently has 1 registered office at Bridge House, 1 Stuart Road, Bredbury, Stockport.
+The Fostering Team currently has one registered office at Hobart House, Oakwater Avenue, Cheadle Royal Business Park, Cheadle, SK8 3SR (Pending re-registration).
 We are registered as a Fostering Provider under the Care Standards Act 2000 and Fostering Standards Regulations 2011 and are therefore properly constituted to provide foster care placements for children and young people 'Looked After' on behalf of Local Authorities.